quinnlanconnorsmith/QS-website/content/home/demo-hero.md

 ---
 Welcome!
 My name is Quinn Smith, I'm a PhD Student at the University of Wisconsin-Madison's Center for Limnology under Dr. Jake Vander Zanden and Dr. Olaf Jensen.

-**Passion bring progress, get out there and show the world your passion!**
+**Passion bring progress, get out there and show the world your passion.**

 <!--Custom spacing-->